Rookie of the Year (award)

-A Rookie of the Year award is given by a number of sports leagues to the top-performing athlete in his or her first season within the league.
+A Rookie of the Year award or ROY is given by a number of sports leagues to the top-performing athlete in their first season within the league.
 Athletes competing for the first time in any given league are also known as "rookies".
+The method of giving out the award varies by league with many team sports giving the award based on a subjective vote of selected people, While many individual sports may give the award on more objective criteria such as awarding it to the top finishing rookie athlete based on end of season standings or their finish in a specific event.

 Principal leagues

 The honor is awarded annually to the top rookie performers in: